-- High School student: not less than \$2800 - University/College/Community College (CC) student: not less than \$4000 - K-12 Teacher or CC Faculty: not less than \$6000 - College/University faculty: about one tenth of their average annual salary
+High School student: \$2800 (for 6 weeks)

-- Veteran: approximately 2 months of the Post-9/11 GI-Bill Housing Basic Allowance for Housing (calculator at https://www.defensetravel.dod.mil/site/bahCalc.cfm, setting pay grade to E-5.) - Housing stipends may be provided for out-of-town RPs, 18 years of age or older.
-Local highschool students or recent graduates (under 18 years of age) should be lodging with a parent or guardian, or may be housed in on-campus housing facilities if the university has a record of successfully housing minors (documentation should be provided). - Travel stipends may be provided for the RPs.
+- University/College/Community College (CC) student: \$4000 (for 6 weeks) - K-12 Teacher or CC Faculty: \$6000 (for 6 weeks) - College/University faculty: about one tenth of their average annual salary - Veteran: approximately 2 months of the Post-9/11 GI-Bill Housing Basic Allowance for Housing (calculator at https://militarybenefits.info/military-pay-calculator/, setting pay grade to E-5.) - Housing stipends may be provided for out-of-town RPs, 18 years of age or older.
+Local high-school students or recent graduates (under 18 years of age) should be lodging with a parent or guardian or may be housed in on-campus housing facilities if the university has a record of successfully housing minors (documentation should be provided). - Travel stipends may be provided for the RPs.
 RPs (under 18 years of age) may travel with the research team to the annual REM grantee conference.
-Appropriate safety waivers and transportation waivers should be obtained from all participants, but are mandatory for those under 18 years of age.
+Appropriate safety waivers and transportation waivers should be obtained from all participants but are mandatory for those under 18 years of age.
 Out-of-town RPs may be offered an allowance for occasional home visits.